Singularities of Ricci flow and diffeomorphisms: Abstract

 \section{Abstract}

+We solve a well-known open problem in Ricci flow: Strong rigidity of cylinders.
+Strong rigidity is an illustration of a {\it shrinker principle} that uniqueness radiates out from a compact set.
+It implies that if one tangent flow at a future singular point is a cylinder, then all tangent flows are.

-Comparing and recognizing metrics can be extraordinarily difficult because of the group of diffeomorphisms.
+At the heart of this problem in Ricci flow is comparing and recognizing metrics.
+This can be rather complicated because of the group of diffeomorphisms.
 Two metrics, that could even be the same, could look completely different in different coordinates.
-For compact manifolds, various techniques exist for understanding this.
-However, for non-compact manifolds, no general techniques exist; controlling growth is a major obstruction.
+This is the gauge problem.
+Often it can be avoided if one uses some additional structure of the particular situation.
+The gauge problem is subtle for non-compact spaces without additional structure.

-We introduce a new way of dealing with the gauge group of non-compact spaces by solving a nonlinear system of PDEs and proving optimal bounds for solutions.
+We solve this gauge problem by solving a nonlinear system of PDEs.
 The PDE produces a diffeomorphism that fixes an appropriate gauge in the spirit of the slice theorem for group actions.
 We then show optimal bounds for the displacement function of the diffeomorphism.
-The construction relies on sharp polynomial growth bounds for a linear system operator.
-The growth estimates hold in remarkable generality without assumptions on asymptotic decay.
-In particular, it holds for all singularities.

-The techniques and ideas apply to many problems.
-We use them to solve a well known open problem in Ricci flow.
-By dimension reduction, the most prevalent singularities for a Ricci flow are expected to be $\SS^{2} \times \RR^{n-2} $; followed by cylinders with an $\RR^{n-3}$ factor.
-We show that these, and more general singularities, are isolated in a very strong sense; any singularity sufficiently close to one of them on a large, but compact, set must itself be one of these.
-This is key for applications since blowups only converge on compact subsets.
-The proof relies on the above gauge fixing and several other new ideas.
-One of these shows ``propagation of almost splitting'', which gives significantly more than pseudo locality.
+Strong rigidity relies on gauge fixing and several other new ideas.
+One of these is ``propagation of almost splitting''\!, another is quadratic rigidity in the right gauge, and a third is an optimal polynomial growth bound for PDEs that holds in great generality.